Ow1Dev/FuncWoo/README.md

-# FuncWoo
+# NoctiFunc

-FuncWoo is a lightweight function framework for building scalable, distributed functions.
+NoctiFunc is a lightweight function framework for building scalable, distributed functions.
 It is designed to be developer-friendly, allowing you to focus on writing your function logic without worrying about infrastructure details.

 ---